How To Use Email Retargeting to Boost eCommerce Sales

 As you continue to learn more about your customers, you can send them specific emails.
 This involves you using targeted email marketing to figure out which emails you should send to customers.
 As you segment customers to give them emails that apply to them, your customers will want to open those emails.

-Email retargeting can provide various benefits to your ecommerce store:
+Email Marketing retargeting can provide various benefits to your eCommerce store:

 - Increasing the odds of visitors returning to your site.

 - Reminding customers about your site so that they will make a purchase.